pythseq/edna_intra_pipeline_comparison/README.md

 # here, the command only returns only the sequences tagged "head" by the algorithm, and the chosen ratio is 0.05
 ```

+For more details on this OBITOOLS processing step, see the original publication [here](https://doi.org/10.1111/1755-0998.12428).

 <a name="step22"></a>
 ### IV - 2 - DADA2 processing step (Pipelines B)